 Given the evidence on the rock faces of the lake, I’m only restating something that generations of Anishinaabe shamans (aka “medicine men”) and young men on vision quests knew to be true.
 Yes, there is a price to be paid to get to this special place – there are some gruelling portages, no matter which way you come – but you will be rewarded!

 A Technical Note – Sometimes posters of pictograph images are tempted to help the images out a bit by playing with contrast and saturation levels.
-While this may make the pictographs pop out more clearly, it also creates a false impression about the colour, the tone, and strength of the images.
+While this may make the pictographs “pop”, it also creates a false impression about the colour, the tone, and strength of the images.
 The results in some cases are downright cringe-worthy.

 I resisted the temptation and have let the images, in all their faded glory, speak for themselves.
 Ultimately you just have to go to Cliff lake and let them speak to you.

 Postscript: I must thank Jann Kinunen for getting in touch and providing a link to his incredible site on pictograph sites in Finland.
 It makes me reconsider my rather categorical rejection of touching up the pictograph images.
-Click on the following link to see what he has done – it works.
-(Hint: You need to move your cursor over the image!)
+Click on the following link to see what he has done – it works!

 Reading Dewdney’s Indian Rock Paintings Of the Great Lakes